NixOS/rfcs/rfcs/0012-declarative-virtual-machines.md

    on this channel?
 How to do this, given the configuration is evaluated inside the host and not inside the guest?
  * Is VM IP auto-assignment too much for this first RFC, should it be removed?
+ * Should we handle VMs having multiple disks attached?
+If so, with what options?